Sovereign-Labs/sovereign-book/src/2-running-starter.md

 # Running the Starter Rollup

-In the introduction, you learned why the Sovereign SDK is a powerful tool for building custom rollups.
-Now, let's get your hands dirty.

-This chapter is about one thing: **verifying your development environment is set up correctly.** We'll do this by cloning a pre-built starter rollup and running it on your local machine.
+This chapter is about one thing: **getting to run your first rollup.** We'll do this by cloning a pre-built starter rollup and running it on your local machine.
 We'll save the fun part—writing your own code—for the next chapter.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:

 -   **Rust**: Version 1.88 or later.
 We recommend installing it via [rustup](https://rustup.rs/).
 The starter repository uses a `rust-toolchain.toml` file to automatically select the correct toolchain version.
--   **Node.js and npm**: Version 18.0 or later.
+-   **Node.js and npm**: Version 20.0 or later.
 We'll use this for the Typescript client in a later chapter.
+[Install here.](https://nodejs.org/en/download)
 -   **Git**: For cloning the starter repository.

 ## Running the Rollup